 - Review your policy and clarify any details you do not understand

-- Check the applicable filing deadlines required by your provider
+- Check filing deadlines required by your provider

 - Review what documents are required to file an insurance claim